reuk/wayverb/docs_source/introduction.md

 interface, or else the project is outdated and unmaintained.

 The Wayverb project provides a solution to these problems, by making available a graphical tool for impulse response synthesis.
-It combines several simulation techniques, providing an adjustable balance between speed and accuracy.
+It combines geometric and wave-modelling simulation techniques, providing an adjustable balance between speed and accuracy.
 It is also free to download, can be run immediately on commodity hardware, and the source code can be used and extended under the terms of the GNU General Public License (GPL).

 This thesis will begin by examining common methods of room simulation and the software which implements these methods, explaining why particular techniques